What is alcohol use disorder?

 How is alcohol use disorder treated?

-Some people are able to stop or cut back on drinking with help from a counselor.
-People who have moderate to severe alcohol use disorder may need medical treatment.
+Some teens are able to stop drinking with help from a school alcohol education program or a counselor.
+Treatment also can include group therapy.
+Teens who have moderate to severe alcohol use disorder may need medical treatment.
 They may need to stay in a hospital or treatment center.

 Where can you learn more?

-Enter H758 in the search box to learn more about "Learning About Alcohol Use Disorder".
+Enter G714 in the search box to learn more about "Learning About Alcohol Use Disorder and Your Teen".